sonertari/SSLproxy/README.md

 normally prevent MitM attacks or make them more difficult.
 SSLproxy can deny OCSP requests in a generic way.
-For HTTP and HTTPS connections, SSLproxy mangles headers to prevent server-instructed public key pinning (HPKP), avoid strict transport security restrictions (HSTS), and prevent switching to QUIC/SPDY, HTTP/2 or WebSockets (Upgrade, Alternate Protocols).
+For HTTP and HTTPS connections, SSLproxy mangles headers to prevent server-instructed public key pinning (HPKP), avoid strict transport security restrictions (HSTS), avoid Certificate Transparency enforcement (Expect-CT) and prevent switching to QUIC/SPDY, HTTP/2 or WebSockets (Upgrade, Alternate Protocols).
 HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

 Another reason to disable persistent connections is to reduce file descriptor usage.
 Accordingly, connections are closed if they remain idle for a certain